Best Trauma Kits Ifak

 Trauma dressings and components — build up or restock any kit

-The kits above are assembled from four component classes, and our trauma kits and bleeding control collection at WC Safety stocks each one standalone — for leveling up a lean kit, restocking after training, or building a station drawer component by component:
+The kits above are assembled from four component classes, and our trauma kits and bleeding control collection at WC Safety covers each one standalone — for leveling up a lean kit, restocking after training, or building a station drawer component by component:

 General wound care — everyday gauze, island dressings, non-stick pads — lives in the sibling bandages and wound care collection rather than here; keep trauma components and daily consumables on separate restock lines so one does not raid the other.